USS America (LHA 6) Welcomes U.S. Consul General

 |0

-This work, USS America (LHA 6) Welcomes U.S. Consul General [Image 2 of 2], by CPO Byron Linder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS America (LHA 6) Welcomes U.S. Consul General, by CPO Byron Linder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.